The most expensive mistake in photography business

 You get inquiries.
 People find your website, follow you on Instagram, get referred by past clients.
 They reach out.
 And then, after one or two exchanges, they go quiet.
 Or they say they'll think about it.
 Or you follow up once, feel like you're chasing, and stop.

 Your calendar isn't full and your marketing metrics look decent.
-So you assume the problem is reach, you need more people to know about you.
+So you assume the problem is reach.
+You need more people to know about you.
 You're wrong.

 A cold inquiry is a person who raised their hand.
 Something you showed them made them reach out.
 That's marketing working.
-What fails next is the conversion process and most photographers' version of this is: receive inquiry, send pricing guide, wait, maybe follow up once.
+What fails next is the conversion process, and most photographers' version of this is: receive inquiry, send pricing guide, wait, maybe follow up once.
+That's the whole process.

-Here's what's actually failing: your inquiry response is too slow (lead conversion probability drops 80% after five minutes), your pricing guide lists packages without telling a story, your follow-up sequence doesn't exist, and your call-to-action is passive.
+Here's what's actually failing: your inquiry response is too slow (lead conversion probability drops 80% after five minutes), your pricing guide lists packages without telling a story, your follow-up sequence doesn't exist, and your call to action is passive.
 "Let me know if you have any questions" is not a call to action.

 What's breaking it